-The Department of Epidemiology offers three doctoral level programs, two master's level programs, and one joint bachelor's/master's program.
-A Master of Public Health degree is offered at the School level.
+The Department of Epidemiology offers one doctoral level program, two master's level programs, and one joint bachelor's/master's program.
+All Epidemiology degree programs require on-site attendance for the majority of the program.

 All applicants are encouraged to complete multiple biology and other science/math courses prior to entering the program.